hatuceka/Memory-Card-Game/project.md

 **_Description_**

 This project is a memory card game.
-It is build on 4x4 grid cards and has 3 different themes to start.
+It is build on 4x4 grid cards and has 2 different themes (Sesamme Street and Pokemon characters) to start.
 A player can test her/his memory in this game.
 Also, the score board counts the wins, the timer tells how long the game is.
 Then, restart button refreshes the game.

 ---